ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 exchange between V and S, where V plays the role of the Client.
 Then S sends the result of the redemption verification to V, and V uses this result to determine whether C has a valid token.

-This configuration is known as "Single-Issuer Forwarding-Verifier" or SIFV to refer to the verifier V who uses the output of the redemption phase for their own decision-making.

 ## Single-Issuer Asynchronous-Verifier {#siav}